-ID Project Name MPO Investment Program Project Description MPO Municipalities Programming Year (FFY) Planning Relationships S12114 Canton- Royall Street Shuttle Community Connections Establish a shuttle service connecting Canton's Royall Street employment cluster with the MBTA Route 128 commuter rail station and Ashmont, Mattapan Trolley, and Quincy Adams rapid transit stations.
-Canton 2022-24 N/A S12119 MBTA- Main Street Transit Signal Priority in Everett and Malden Community Connections Update signal equipment to enable transit signal priority on up to nine signals along Main Street in Malden and Everett.
-Everett, Malden 2022 N/A S12117 MBTA-Systemwide Bike Racks Community Connections Increase bicycle parking capacity and improve bicycle parking facilities at up to 40 MBTA stations.
-MBTA Systemwide 2022 N/A \$12118 Malden, Medford- BlueBikes Expansion Community Connections Install six BlueBikes bikeshare stations.
-Malden, Medford 2022 N/A S12125 Newton- Microtransit Service Community Connections Implement a new dynamically routed microtransit service that will provide shared, first- and last-mile rides between three MBTA rail lines and the Wells Avenue Business District before expanding citywide.
-Newton 2021 (past) 2022-23 N/A \$12120 Wellesley- Bicycle Infrastructure Community Connections Improve bicycle facilities by installing covered bicycle racks at Wellesley Middle School.
-Wellesley 2022 N/A

-This project may increase non-SOV travel by providing a new transit option.
+ID Project Name MPO Investment Program Project Description MPO Municipalities Programming Year (FFY) Planning Relationships Relationships to Performance Measures S12114 Canton- Royall Street Shuttle Community Connections Establish a shuttle service connecting Canton's Royall Street employment cluster with the MBTA Route 128 commuter rail station and Ashmont, Mattapan Trolley, and Quincy Adams rapid transit stations.
+Canton 2022-24 N/A This project may increase non-SOV travel by providing a new transit option.
 It may reduce PHED and improve reliability on the NHS by providing an alternative to SOV travel on NHS routes in Canton.
-It is expected to reduce CO2 and other transportation-related emissions.
+It is expected to reduce CO 2 and other transportation-related emissions. \$12119 MBTA- Main Street Transit Signal Priority in Everett and Malden Community Connections Update signal equipment to enable transit signal priority on up to nine signals along Main Street in Malden and Everett.
+Everett, Malden 2022 N/A This project is on the NHS and may improve reliability and reduce PHED by improving bus reliability and movement.
+It may help increase non-SOV travel in the region by making the bus a more attractive travel option in the Main Street corridor.
+It is expected to reduce CO_2 and other transportation-related emissions. \$12117 MBTA-Systemwide Bike Racks Community Connections Increase bicycle parking capacity and improve bicycle parking facilities at up to 40 MBTA stations.
+MBTA Systemwide 2022 N/A This project may increase non-SOV travel in the region by enhancing bicycle amenities and supporting connections to the transit network.
+It is expected to reduce CO_2 and other transportation-related emissions. \$12118 Malden, Medford- BlueBikes Expansion Community Connections Install six BlueBikes bikeshare stations.
+Malden, Medford 2022 N/A This project may increase non-SOV travel by providing a new bicycling option in these municipalities and is expected to reduce CO 2 and other transportation-related emissions. \$12125 Newton- Microtransit Service Community Connections Implement a new dynamically routed microtransit service that will provide shared, first- and last-mile rides between three MBTA rail lines and the Wells Avenue Business District before expanding citywide.
+Newton 2021 (past) 2022-23 N/A This project may increase non-SOV travel by providing a new transit option.
+It may reduce PHED and improve reliability on the NHS by providing an alternative to SOV travel on NHS routes in Newton.
+It is expected to reduce CO 2 and other transportation-related emissions.
+S12120 Wellesley- Bicycle Infrastructure Community Connections Improve bicycle facilities by installing covered bicycle racks at Wellesley Middle School.
+Wellesley 2022 N/A This project may increase non-SOV travel in the region by enhancing bicycle amenities near MBTA commuter rail stations.